Regular Mammograms May Be the Key to Your Breast Health

-The U.S. Preventive Services Task Force recommends women ages 50 to 74 have a mammogram every 2 years.
+The U.S. Preventive Services Task Force recommends women ages 40 and older have a clinical breast exam and mammogram every year.

 Your doctor may recommend different screening guidelines depending on your personal risk factors.
 Women at high risk of breast cancer may get a breast MRI each year in addition to a mammogram.